Dental emergency exams handled promptly in Franklin

 According to the American Dental Association, oral problems accounted for 2.18 million hospital emergency department visits in 2012, at an average cost of $749 each . . . and the frequency continues to increase.
 Treatment usually consists of pain management and referral to a dental specialist.
 Most of those situations could be handled more efficiently and economically by your regular dentist.
 The team at K&E Advanced Dentistry strives to help you avoid the discomfort and expense of dental emergencies with preventive hygiene care and patient education.
-However, we allow time for dental emergency exams in our daily schedule at each office – Franklin, and Centerville.
+However, we allow time for dental emergency exams in our daily schedule at our Franklin office.

 Common causes of dental emergencies: